USCGC Bitt

 USCGC Bitt (WYTL-65613) was a cutter in the U.S. Coast Guard.
 Constructed by Western Boat Building Corp and commissioned in 1966, the vessel served as part of the USCG for sixteen years before being decommissioned in 1982 and transferred to the National Science Foundation (NSF).
-During her Coast Guard service Bitt was based in Washington and Alaska where she was utilized mainly in a law enforcement and search and rescue (SAR) role.
-She has since been purchased by a civilian couple who are living and raising their first child aboard the vessel.
+During her Coast Guard service, Bitt was based in Washington and Alaska, where she was utilized mainly in a law enforcement and search and rescue (SAR) role.
+She was purchased by a civilian couple living and raising their first child aboard the vessel.